ncorbuk/SubZone/README.md

 * & more!.

 The possibiltes are endless, depending on how well the domain/host has configured there dns server(s) and what information they are leaking.
+This helps penetration testers and bug hunters collect and gather subdomains for the domain they are targeting.

 ## Getting Started